Blanche of Lancaster

-Blanche of Lancaster (25 March 1342 – 12 September 1368) was a member of the English royal House of Plantagenet and the daughter of the kingdom's wealthiest and most powerful peer, Henry of Grosmont, 1st Duke of Lancaster.
+Blanche of Lancaster (25 March 1342 – 12 September 1368) was a member of the English-French royal House of Lancaster and the daughter of the kingdom's wealthiest and most powerful peer, Henry of Grosmont, 1st Duke of Lancaster.
 She was the first wife of John of Gaunt, the mother of King Henry IV, and the grandmother of King Henry V of England.

 Lineage

 Blanche was born on 25 March 1342, according to her father's inquisitions post mortem.
 She is also said to have been born as late as 1347, but this has been called into question as that would mean she had her first child at only about age 13.

 She was the younger daughter of Henry of Grosmont, 1st Duke of Lancaster, and his wife Isabel de Beaumont.
 She and her elder sister Maud, Countess of Leicester, were born at Bolingbroke Castle in Lindsey.
-Maud married Ralph de Stafford and then William I, Duke of Bavaria.
+Maud married Ralph Stafford, 1st Earl of Stafford and then William I, Duke of Bavaria.
 Since Maud left no surviving children upon her death, her younger sister inherited the entirety of her father's titles and very considerable estates.

 Marriage

-On 19 May 1359, at Reading Abbey, Reading, Berkshire, Blanche married her third cousin, John of Gaunt, third son of King Edward III.
+On 19 May 1359, at Reading Abbey, Reading, Berkshire, Blanche married her third cousin, John of Gaunt, fourth son of King Edward III.
 The whole royal family was present at the wedding, and the King gave Blanche expensive gifts of jewellery.

 The title Duke of Lancaster became extinct upon her father's death without male heirs in 1361.
 However, as he was married to Blanche, John of Gaunt became Earl of Lancaster, Earl of Derby, Earl of Lincoln and Earl of Leicester, although he did not receive all of these titles until the death of Blanche's older sister, Maud, in 1362.
 The Duchy of Lancaster (second creation) was later bestowed on Gaunt.
 The influence associated with the titles would lead him to become Lord High Steward.

 Jean Froissart described Blanche (following her death) as "jone et jolie" ("young and pretty").
 Geoffrey Chaucer described "White" (the central figure in his Book of the Duchess, believed to have been inspired by Blanche: see below) in such terms as "rody, fresh, and lyvely hewed", her neck as "whyt, smothe, streght, and flat", and her throat as "a round tour of yvoire": she was "bothe fair and bright", and Nature's "cheef patron [pattern] of beautee".

 Gaunt and Blanche's marriage is widely believed to have been happy, although there is little solid evidence for this.
-The assumption seems to be based on the fact that Gaunt chose to be buried with Blanche, despite his two subsequent marriages, and on the themes of love, devotion and grief expressed in Chaucer's poem (see below)a rather circular argument, as it is partly on the basis of these themes that the couple's relationship is identified as the inspiration for the poem.
+The assumption seems to be based on the fact that Gaunt chose to be buried with Blanche, despite his two subsequent marriages, and on the themes of love, devotion and grief expressed in Chaucer's poem (see below)—a rather circular argument, as it is partly on the basis of these themes that the couple's relationship is identified as the inspiration for the poem.
 Blanche and Gaunt had seven children, three of whom survived infancy.